tomaslangkaas/obs.js/README.md

   age: 56
 });

-// add an observer function
+// add an observer,
-var unregister = data(
+// keep a reference to its unregistration function var unregister = data( function(property, value){
-  function(property, value){
     console.log(property + ' just changed to ' + value);
   }
 );

+// write some data
+// and watch the console output of the observer data('age', 57);
+data('best friend', 'Bob');

 // unregister the observer
 unregister();

-// write data
-data('age', 57);
-data('best friend', 'Bob');

 // read data
 var age = data('age');

 // clear data
 data('age', undefined);

-// get a copy of the data
-var copy = data(); // copy gets assigned {'name': 'John', 'best friend': 'Bob'}

 // use computable properties
 data({